luxai-qtrobot/paramify/README.md

 # Paramify

 **Paramify** is a lightweight Python library designed to simplify dynamic parameter management.
-It allows developers to define, validate, and manage parameters dynamically using a JSON or YAML schema, with optional support for web-based parameter configuration.
+It allows developers to define, validate, and manage parameters dynamically using a JSON or YAML schema, with optional support for **command-line integration** and a **web-based parameter configuration**.
 ---

 ## Key Features

 - **Dynamic Parameter Management**: Easily define and manage parameters using a simple JSON schema.
+- **Command-Line Integration**: Automatically generate CLI arguments using `argparser` based on your configuration, allowing runtime overrides without separate definitions.
+- **Web Interface**: Expose parameters through a user-friendly Flask-based UI for runtime configuration.
 - **Validation**: Automatically validate parameters with the help of Pydantic.
 - **Custom Callbacks**: Define optional callbacks to handle updates to specific parameters.
-- **Web Interface**: Expose parameters through a user-friendly Flask-based UI for runtime configuration.
 - **JSON/YAML Integration**: Load and manage parameters directly from JSON or YAML files for flexible configurations.
+- **Scope-Based Control:** Specify a parameter's scope as `"runtime"`, `"cli"` and `"all"`
 - **Extensible**: Developers can extend the base class to add custom behaviors.